DeBraid/investing-notes/negative-income-tax.md

 If the government handed out 100% of the deficit, they would destroy the incentive to work.

 By capping the subsidy at half of median income, someone who earns $0 would receive $25,000 (borrowing the median income of $50k from above).
-This is the maxmimum negative income tax.
+This is the maximum negative income tax.

-Such a revolutionary subisidy would eliminate the need for costly administration of welfare states, and effectively reduce the size of government, and public debts.
+Such a revolutionary subsidy would eliminate the need for costly administration of welfare states, and effectively reduce the size of government, and public debts.
 Creating a greater pool of capital in the hands of private citizens will increase consumption give people the greatest opportunity to deploy the capital into the most desired uses.